Hind pair of

 far from water unless the wind carries them.
 Their whole purpose as adults is

 to mate.
 Some of them have no mouthparts, and even those that do do not feed.
 Usually a large number of adults emerge in a synchronized hatch.
+The mass emergence of mayflies is actually a defence mechanism as the predators, mainly fish, bats and birds, are unable to eat them all, so many mayflies escape predation, and go on to breed.

 Mating swarms are most common in the late afternoon.
 Males dance to attract the attention of females.
 The attraction seems wholly visible as no pheromone has yet been discovered.
 The female flies into a swarm of males.
 A male grabs her, and mating proceeds.